Immediate and long-term responses to tectonic hazards

 • Recovering bodies – following the rescue of people trapped by a hazardous event, the priority changes to removing bodies.

 • Extinguishing fires – fires are common following earthquakes due to damage to gas pipes and damaged electricity lines.
-In some instances, deaths caused by fires have been greater than the collapse of buildings.
+In some instances, deaths caused by fires have been greater than those caused by building collapses.

 Long-term responses to tectonic hazards

-Long-term responses are those that take place in the weeks and months after a hazard event.
-They focus on rebuilding and reconstructing areas affected by a hazard event.
+Long-term responses are those that occur in the weeks and months following a hazard event.
+They focus on rebuilding and reconstructing areas affected by a hazardous event.
 Long-term responses to tectonic hazards include:

 • Rebuilding and repairing properties